Kirin-Hardinger/Kirin-Hardinger/README.md

 Hey there!
-My name is King.
+My name is Kirin.
 I'm a student at the University of Nevada Reno in the computer science and engineering program, graduating in May of 2024.

 I love video games and it's my goal to be a game developer as a full-time career.
 I particularly enjoy casual simulation/management games like Stardew Valley and Graveyard Keeper.
 There are some exceptions to this; I'm also a huge fan of Skyrim and DOOM.
 Personally, I'm only planning on developing casual indie games.